-Version Date Published Details of key changes from previous version 5 January 2020 All references to the SEND Code of Practise 0-25 (2014) now refer to the update SEND Code of Practise 0-25 (2015).
-References made to barriers to learning and adaptation.
+Version Date Published Details of key changes from previous version 7 February 2022 Updated the Teachers standards document date.
+A section on Assess, Plan, Do and Review has been added.
+6 January 2021 A section has been included about remote learning and assessment.
+5 January 2020 All references to the SEND Code of Practise 0-25 (2014) now refer to the update SEND Code of Practise 0-25 (2015).
+References made to

+barriers to learning and adaptation.
 Section on the Local Offer has been added.
 Storing and Managing information section.

 4 November 2018 Additional items added to the roles of stakeholders within the school such as Head Teacher.
 Additional compliance statutory documents added.
 Further details around the 4 broad areas of need included.
 Section on Admissions included.

 3 June 2017

 2 Sept 2014 Framework changed

 1 2012